-A DBMS uses locks to dynamically generate an execution schedule for transactions that is serializable without knowing each transaction's read/write set ahead of time.
-These locks protect database objects during concurrent access when there are multiple readers and writes.
+Our notions of serializability thus far have assumed we know all reads and writes while constructing a schedule, but we need a way to guarantee correctness on the fly.
+A DBMS uses locks to dynamically generate an execution schedule for transactions that is serializable.
+These locks protect database objects during concurrent access when there are multiple readers and writers.
 The DBMS contains a centralized lock manager that decides whether a transaction can acquire a lock or not.
-It also provides a global view of whats going on inside the system.